designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 So it would seem that
 [spatio-temporal smearing](multiple-drafts-dennett-spatio-temporal.html)
 presents no particular problem for the (virtual) Cartesian Theatre.
-The next locus of Dennett's attention is another revealing characteristic of conscious events, their susceptibility to future revision in the light of further input.
+The next locus of Dennett's attention is another revealing phenomenon, the susceptibility of conscious content to future revision in the light of further input.
 Dennett does a brilliant job of deconstructing the apparent oddity of these phenomena, showing how they arise as a consequence of narrative-building mechanisms in the brain.

-Dennett's empirical case is mainly based on the well-known [colour phi](https://en.wikipedia.org/wiki/Color_phi_phenomenon) experiment, first conducted in response to a question posed by Nelson Goodman ([1978](#goodman78)).
+Dennett's empirical case is mainly based on the well-known [colour phi](https://en.wikipedia.org/wiki/Color_phi_phenomenon) experiment.
 Phi effects are the phenomena of apparent motion, familiar to us as the basis for film and television.
 A simple example of the phi effect is the apparent motion observed when a small spot of coloured light is flashed on a screen in one position, and then flashed again at a position slightly to one side, and so on in rapid succession.
 If the time interval is fairly small, then rather than seeing a number of successive flashes, you see the smooth movement of a single spot of light.

-Goodman's question, which prompted the colour phi variant, was: what happens if the light changes colour half-way through, say from green to blue?
+Colour phi is a variant of the phi effect first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).
+Goodman wondered what would happen if the colour of the spots of light were to change half-way through, say from green to blue?

 The interesting answer is that the spot seems to change colour mid-trajectory, at a spatial location roughly halfway between the last